spiral-project/ihatemoney/docs/contributing.md

 If you are introducing a new feature, you need to either add tests to existing classes, or add a new class (if your new feature is significantly different from existing code).

+#### Old tests and new tests
+Historically, tests were written with unittest and Flask-Testing.
+Because the latter was dying, we removed it and switch as much as possible to pytest fixtures.
+However, a lot of tests were already written, and are still using class-based tests, albeit without setUp()/teardown().

+If you write new tests, please **try to write them with pytest in mind**:
+- standalone function (not in class)
+- plain asserts

+For further reading, go to [pytest project documentation](https://docs.pytest.org)

 ### Formatting code